Legislation

 expiration of term shall be appointed for the unexpired term of the

-member whom he is to succeed.
-Vacancies caused by the expiration of term
+succeeded member.
+Vacancies caused by the expiration of term or

-or otherwise shall be filled in the same manner as original
+otherwise shall be filled in the same manner as original appointments.

-4. The members of the council other than the chairman shall receive no
+4. The members of the council other than the chair shall receive no

-compensation for their services but each member other than the chairman
+compensation for their services but each member other than the chair

-shall be entitled to receive his or her actual and necessary expenses
+shall be entitled to receive actual and necessary expenses incurred in

 5. No appointed member of the council shall qualify or enter upon the

-duties of his office, or remain therein, while he is an officer or
+duties of office, or remain therein, while an officer or employee of the

-employee of the department of corrections and community supervision or
+department of corrections and community supervision or any correctional

-any correctional facility or is in a position where he exercises
+facility or is in a position to exercise administrative supervision over

 (b) The council and each member thereof shall have the following